RajeshB24/beyondpapers/README.md

 ***Compatible with Tensorflow | Regression | Deeplearning for Tabular Data | Spit->Iterate<->Switch

 **Motivations**:
       Ensemble Trees are great fit for classification but are not good conceptual fit for Regression problems.
-      Deeplearning models which ideally must be good fit still fails in case of tabular data Architecture of Tabular Deeplearning Models like Tabnet are not very intutive hence not beginner friendly
+      Deeplearning models which ideally must be good fit still fails in case of tabular data.
+      Architecture of Tabular Deeplearning Models like Tabnet are not very intutive hence not beginner friendly.

 *Concept Contributors*: Rajesh Balakirshnan (rajeshbalakrishnan24@gmail.com)